d-sanderson/gatsby-source-pokemons/README.md

   Gatsby Source Pokemons Plugin
 </h1>

-Makes 8 generations of pokemon available in GQL by adding the Query Type allPokemons.
+Makes 8 generations of pokemon available in GQL by adding Query allPokemons.

 ## How to install